modularcode/flexyboard/README.md

-# flexyboard
+# flexyboard (in progress)
-Super-flexible admin dashboard skeleton layout with Multisidebar, Fixed or scrollable Sidebar/Footer/Header, RTL, support
+> Super-flexible admin dashboard skeleton layout with Multisidebar, Fixed or scrollable Sidebar/Footer/Header, RTL, support

+Creating a highly customizable layout is really tricky.
+We're creating this project as a base for creating configurable dashboard layouts.

 ## Technical requirements